ViseLuca/excercise/README.md

 > 💡 The Phoenix application is an API

+Generally, we encourage candidates to make assumptions and solve this however they want, as long as those assumptions and approaches are explained and documented.
-If you have any questions, don't hesitate to reach out directly to [code_exercise@remote.com](mailto:code_exercise@remote.com).
+However, if you have any more questions, please don't hesitate to reach out directly to [code_exercise@remote.com](mailto:code_exercise@remote.com).

 ## Expectations

-- It should be production-ready code - the code will show us how you ship things to production and be a mirror of your craft.
+- It should be production-ready code - the code will show us how you ship things on a daily basis, it should not only show your learnings from the language itself, but also the knowledge required around databases, testing, and best practices overall.
   - Just to be extra clear: We don't actually expect you to deploy it somewhere or build a release.
 It's meant as a statement regarding the quality of the solution.
 - Take whatever time you need - we won’t look at start/end dates, you have a life besides this and we respect that!
 Moreover, if there is something you had to leave incomplete or there is a better solution you would implement but couldn’t due to personal time constraints, please try to walk us through your thought process or any missing parts, using the “Implementation Details” section below.